If you have any questions about or problems with Tunebook, email me at jerry @ jhlabs.com.

 Tapping on the music will perform different actions depending on where you tap.
 Tap in the middle to show or hide th sidebar.
 Tap at the left or right or the music to move to the previous or next tune in the tune list.
 Tap at the top or bottom of the music to scroll up or down by one screenful when the music is too long to fit on the screen in one go.

 Tunebook can play tunes in a variety of not-very-realistic voices.
-To play the tune which is being displayed, show the sidebar and tap on the play button at the bottom right.
-To change the voice, volume or playback speed, click on the instrument button at the bottom left.
+To play the tune which is being displayed, your first need to make sure the play controls are visible.
+The play controls are in a bar underneath the tune display and can be shown or hidden by tapping on the button at the bottom right of the sidebar.
+Tap on the play button to play the tune.
+The time slider allows you to skip in the tune, and the rewind button skips back to the start of the tune.
+To change the voice, volume or playback speed, click on the playback settings button at the bottom left.
 This displays an overlay with a choice of not-so-hyper-realistic instruments, a volume slider and a speed slider.

-The player controls give a set of eight preset instruments.
-The iPad version of Tunebook has a full General MIDI sound bank and you can select from more instruments in Settings.
+The player controls give a set of eight preset instruments, but Tunebook has a full General MIDI sound bank and you can select from more instruments in Settings.
 If the tune you're playing has guitar chords, Tunebook will attempt to create bass and treble accompaniments using the chords.
 You can change the instruments used for these in Settings or turn off accompaniments.

 To edit the ABC of the tune, show the sidebar and tap on the action button, then select "Edit Tune" from the menu.
 This displays a split-screen with a text editor showing the ABC for the tune as well as the sheet music.
 The music display will update as you type.
 To learn about ABC music notation, go to the abc notation home page.

-To create a new tunebook, tap on the "+" button at the bottom-centre of the sidebar.
+To create a new tunebook, go to the tunebooks list and tap on the "+" button at the bottom-centre of the sidebar.
 You'll be asked to give the tunebook a name.
 Type in the name and press Return.
 A window will appear which shows all your tunes.
 You can tap on tunes to select them and then tap "Done" to add the selected tunes to the tunebook.
+You can add more tunes later on by selecting the tunebook and pressing the "+" button again.

 To reorder, delete or rename tunebooks, tap on the Edit button at the top right of the sidebar.